 SCANNING PROBE MICROSCOPY

 We currently have four SPMs, all equipped to perform single-molecule conductance measurements.
 Our instruments are built by Keysight Technologies

 (formerly Agilent/MI) and they have been modified with custom preamplifiers, arbitrary waveform generators and high-speed data acquisition boards to suit our needs.
 We can investigate charge

 transport across molecular wires in the window between 10-8 and 102 G0 depending on the instrument and the technique.
 Our techniques and instrumentations,

-developed with our collaborators in Bristol University (Prof. W. Schwarzacher) uses both tunnelling and conductive atomic force probes.
+developed with our collaborators from the University of Bristol (Prof. W. Schwarzacher) uses both tunnelling and conductive atomic force probes.

 We have modules to perform measurements under controlled atmosphere, electrochemical environment, laser illumination and at high temperature.